toskatok/lg/README.md

 ## Introduction
 This application gives a way for creating a load with MQTT, HTTP ...
-MQTT is a messaging protocol and various platforms work with it so creating a load with MQTT creates a way for testing platforms.
+MQTT is a messaging protocol and various platforms work with it so creating a load with MQTT creates a way for testing different platforms.

 LG has an executable version that you can run on your system with ease.
 Besides, it has a server version which has APIs that are listed [here](https://app.swaggerhub.com/apis/I1820/i1820-lg/1.0.0).